 Let’s SCOOT: How Dubai Traffic Systems Work

 Dubai has been through a lot of unprecedented growth in the last few decades.
-Known for its extravaganza that comes from infrastructure, roads, and cars amongst other things, Dubai continues to attract people as well as expand further.
+Known for its extravaganza that comes from infrastructure, roads, Dubai traffic systems, and cars amongst other things, Dubai continues to attract people as well as expand further.
 It also hopes to have a flying car taxi network by 2020, and so on.

 As per the figures shared by the Dubai RTA of a survey in 2013, Dubai’s economy had suffered a total setback of AED 2.9 billion if the loss of working hours is accounted for, along with fuel and time.
 And that was years back, and now the losses surely would have reached a higher figure now.